 In Figure 6 we present the major items of revenue over time.
 We observe that both operating, and capital grants have increased considerably since amalgamation.
 However, it should be noted that high flows of capital grants are a mixed blessing - they also presage higher depreciation accruals, and increased maintenance costs in the future.
 Where the capital grants have been used to fund infrastructure upgrades or assets with high levels of social utility then the burden may be deemed appropriate.
 However, if grant flows have been directed to discretionary wants, with no careful consideration of whole-of-life costs or community willingness to pay, then this is likely to present a significant problem.
 Rates and annual charges have increased according to the rate cap and will increase even more when the SRV is fully applied.
 User charges and fees have also increased and will need to continue to increase in order to send clear price signals and also garner much needed revenue.
-It might be noted that increasing user fees and charges is a much better option with respect to capacity to pay considerations.
-Having said this, fees and charges must be increased according to a robust methodology - not merely raised according to CPI (which is both inappropriate and deleterious to the Council's finances - please see the appendix for further detail).
+It might be noted that increasing user fees and charges must be increased according to a robust methodology - not merely raised according to CPI (which is both inappropriate and deleterious to the Council's finances - please see the appendix for further detail).